 A good team and brokerage will have your back but also be looking ahead and will be able to give you the support you need.

-I’ve been at my new job for almost a year now, and one of the best parts is that my new manager asks me regularly about career development and future goals.
+One of the best parts of my job is that my new manager asks me regularly about career development and future goals.
 In our weekly team meetings, everyone gets to talk about troubleshooting transaction issues in a collaborative space.
 If we need to change up the system or get new tools, we do it.

 No pressure, no drama, just great information and clear direction for the week ahead.
 I feel heard, I feel appreciated.
 You can’t put a dollar value on that.
 When you are looking for a new home for your business, that is what it should feel like.